Uniplaces

-Uniplaces was created in 2013 by three friends with the objective of making it easy and cool to rent a new place to live.

-Uniplaces is the marketplace of unique places for students, young workers, digital nomads, travellers or families.
-We are the fastest-growing international website for booking mid and long-term rentals.
-We have the largest choice of verified accommodations in the world, that can satisfy all budgets, and we continue to expand our presence in cities around the world, in order to make you happy.

-The company offers people a solution to get rid of guarantors, hassle and bureaucracies, with a platform that is easy, fast and safe, for a total peace of mind, offering unique places for every budget, just for a month or forever, just a click away.
+Uniplaces is an online marketplace for booking student accommodation.
+Based in Lisbon, the platform was founded in 2012 by Miguel Amaro, Mariano Kostelec and Ben Grech.
+As of October 2015, students from over 140 countries have booked with Uniplaces for a total of more than 500,000 nights.

 Etymology

 The platform’s name is derived from “university” and “places”, abbreviated to “Uniplaces”.

 History

 Uniplaces was founded in 2012 by Miguel Amaro, from Portugal, Ben Grech, from England, and Mariano Kostelec, from Argentina, having its headquarters in Lisbon and an office in London.

 The three co-founders met at the University of Nottingham and at King's College London, and first came up with the concept in the Summer of 2011.
 In November 2011, they participated in Lisbon’s Startup Weekend and created the first version of the platform.

 By the beginning of 2012, after a positive response, the trio built a fully working version of the website and secured several partnerships with universities in Portugal.

 After having hired a new Head of Design in 2014, Uniplaces unveiled its new website on 7 March 2015, featuring an entirely redesigned branding and logo.

 In May 2015, Martin Reiter, former VP at Airbnb, joined Uniplaces as an investor and advisor to help the company expand internationally.
 2015 also marked the launch of the Uniplaces Scholarship and the Uniplaces Guarantee, as well as a partnership with Google.